apache/airflow/docs/apache-airflow/security/index.rst

 separation of access allowing isolation of different user groups in a multi-tenant fashion yet.
 In the future versions of Airflow some of the fine-grained access features might become part of the Airflow security model.
-Airflow community works on a multi-tenant model that might address some of the fine-grained access components.
+The Airflow community is working on a multi-tenant model that might address some of the fine-grained access components.

 Releasing Airflow with security patches
 ---------------------------------------

-Apache Airflow uses strict [SemVer](https://semver.org) versioning policy, which means that we strive for any release of a given ``MAJOR`` Version (version "2" currently) to be backwards compatible.
-When we release ``MINOR`` version, the development continues in the ``main`` branch where we prepare the next ``MINOR`` version, but we release ``PATCHLEVEL`` releases with selected bugfixes (including security bugfixes) cherry-picked to the latest released ``MINOR`` line of Apache Airflow.
+Apache Airflow uses a strict [SemVer](https://semver.org) versioning policy, which means that we strive for any release of a given ``MAJOR`` Version (version "2" currently) to be backwards compatible.
+When we release a ``MINOR`` version, the development continues in the ``main`` branch where we prepare the next ``MINOR`` version, but we release ``PATCHLEVEL`` releases with selected bugfixes (including security bugfixes) cherry-picked to the latest released ``MINOR`` line of Apache Airflow.
 At the moment, when we release a new ``MINOR`` version, we stop releasing ``PATCHLEVEL`` releases for the previous ``MINOR`` version.

-For example, when we released  ``2.6.0`` version on April 30, 2023, until we release ``2.7.0`` version, all the security patches will be cherry-picked and released in ``2.6.*`` versions only.
-There will be no ``2.5.*`` versions  released after ``2.6.0`` has been released.
+For example, once we released ``2.6.0`` version on April 30, 2023 all the security patches will be cherry-picked and released in ``2.6.*`` versions until we release ``2.7.0`` version.
+There will be no
+``2.5.*`` versions  released after ``2.6.0`` has been released.

 This means that in order to apply security fixes with Apache Airflow software released by us, you MUST upgrade to the latest ``MINOR`` version of Airflow.

-Releasing Airflow Providers with security patches
+Releasing Airflow providers with security patches
 -------------------------------------------------

 Similarly to Airflow, providers use strict [SemVer](https://semver.org) versioning policy, and the same